NatashaSav/BookingTestTask/README.md

 - Download the project from the repository

+- Run the following command in terminal:

+   npm install package.json

 - To run tests look at package.json -> scripts.
   Enter the following command to terminal: